 State Assessment Boundary:

-Details of the specific chemical reactions or identification of specific macromolecule structures are not expected in state assessment.
+Details of specific chemical reactions or identification of specific macromolecule structures are not expected in state assessment.

 HS-LS1-7.
 Use a model to illustrate that aerobic cellular respiration is a chemical process whereby the bonds of food molecules and oxygen molecules are broken and new bonds form resulting in new compounds and a net transfer of energy.